-Personal War-Stories of an Outsider
+Personal War Stories of an Outsider

 I examine the outsider’s experience of war and photography’s complex relationship to it as a documentary medium.